DealSyte/manifesto/readme.md

 ﻿# Finalis Engineering Manifesto [https://www.finalis.com] Finalis.com
+### 0. Customer first.
+We deliver value to our customers, above everything.
+Every day.
 ### 1. User insights over assumptions.
 Data-driven organization.
 ### 2. We trust, we respect and we are kind with each other.
 ### 13. We work here because we want to work here, and it is our responsibility to ensure this healthy environment.